 Child welfare officers only accept clients by appointment.
 You can contact the child welfare officers and case manager via telephone during telephone service hours.

-You can also contact the child welfare officers and case manager on the Internet through Hyvis electronic services.
+You can also contact the child welfare officers and case manager on the Internet through Hyvis electronic services (in Finnish).